Lil-lets Heatsoother for Period Pain

 Basically, it was okay.
 It was good for the novelty factor, and the idea of something magically warming up – and staying warm – was vaguely exciting in a childish kinda way.
 I kept wanting to put my hands down my trousers and touch it (now there’s innuendo for you), thinking ‘Oooh!
 Still warm!’
 The problem was that I found I couldn’t really notice whether it was warm or not until I put my hand on it.
 If I put my hand on, I could feel some warmth coming through.
 But it wasn’t as noticeable through my skin.

 It didn’t seem to last as long as 8 hours, and it didn’t stick very well.
 It was a strenuous day, and my stomach ended up looking sweaty and creased (sorry if this is too much information!).
 Also, I would have liked it to have given off more heat than it actually was.
 Maybe I’m just desensitised from too many freshly boiled, scalding hot water-bottles!
-However I can understand why Lil-lets are cautious of hoards of women with second-degree burns sueing them for thousands.
+However I can understand why Lil-lets are cautious of hoards of women with second-degree burns suing them for thousands.
 The other problem with it is that really, it is pretty expensive, wasteful, and probably not environmentally friendly or bio-degradable.
 When it comes down to it, you can’t beat the good old hot-water bottle.

 But, as I said, you gotta be grateful that the menstruation industry seem to be trying to make life better for us.
 Let’s hope we see more and more innovation.
 It’s about bloomin’ time.